Boolector/boolector/doc/cboolector.rst

   counter, which is initially set to 1.
   Each time an expression is shared, i.e., for each API call that returns an expression (a BoolectorNode), its reference counter is incremented by 1.
-Not considering API calls that generate expressions, this mainly applies to :c:func:`boolector_copy`, which simply increments the reference counter of an expression, and :c:func:`boolector_match_node` and :c:func:`boolector_match_node_by_id`, which retrieve nodes of a given
+Not considering API calls that created expressions, this mainly applies to :c:func:`boolector_copy`, which simply increments the reference counter of an expression, and :c:func:`boolector_match_node` and :c:func:`boolector_match_node_by_id`, which retrieve nodes of a given